-To qualify for the award of Merit at MA or MArch:
+To qualify for the award of Merit at MA or MSc:

-- you must have achieved grades of Excellent or above in at least three Learning Outcomes in the Major Project, Comprehensive Design/Design Thesis Project, or the Major Research Project; and - have achieved grades of at least Very Good in all the other Learning Outcomes in the Major Project, Comprehensive Design/Design Thesis Project, or the Major Research Project. - 10.3 There are no borderline ranges for postgraduate taught awards.
+- you must have achieved grades of Excellent or above in at least three Learning Outcomes in the Major Project or the Major Research Project; and - have achieved grades of at least Very Good in all the other Learning Outcomes in the Major Project, or the Major Research Project. - There is no grade of Merit available to MArch in accordance with the requirements of the accrediting body. - There are no borderline ranges for postgraduate taught awards.